tsellam/syllabus/README.md

 * Homework is generally due before class (2:40 PM) on the due date, unless indicated otherwise.
 * **Auditors**: Only students registered for course units may turn in work to be graded.
+* For CVN students with local teammates, their teammates can turn in homework for them.
+If both teammates are remote, let the staff know and we can set up electronic submission for you.

 <!-- Unless we specify otherwise, students should submit their homework in hard copy rather than electronically.
   This is a large class and the TAs cannot afford the overhead of printing out electronic homework submissions for grading.-->